 It may seem mercenary to point out making a lot of money as a top reason to pursue a given career, and it should go without saying that no amount of money makes a job worthwhile if you simply do not enjoy what you do.
 Though it’s understandable that the job security and benefits are in large part an influencing if not deciding factor in how, when, and where to launch a chosen career path.
 In that area of consideration and management, data wins.
 (Almost ironically, the data exists to prove it.)
 If you have a passion for data science and the skills and knowledge base to succeed at it, you’re set for a highly lucrative career that provides comfortable, reliable income and allows you to build a secure foundation for your life and family.

-Providing further supporting evidence of this comfort and security, just as Glassdoor tells us that data scientist is one of the highest paying careers, they also tell us it’s one of the best for work-life balance.
+Providing further supporting evidence of this comfort and security, just as the BLS tells us that data scientist can be an extremely high-paying career, a Glassdoor editorial claims it’s one of the best for work-life balance.
 That combination is pretty tough to beat.

 According to The Economist, data has supplanted oil as the most valuable resource in the world.
 This could easily rank as the number one reason to pursue a career or education in data science.
 The reason it’s at number four on this list is the relative unfamiliarity of this fact to future or emerging students and experts, relative to what we described above regarding data science’s slow trickle into the public school curriculum as a stable subject and career industry option (i.e., required “economics” classes that establish a general understanding and ignite professional passions and interests of future economists).
 Data science’s presence in traditional education does not yet match projections for its role in or contribution to our society including the quantity of professions for graduates.